MDXG Covered Call Strategy

 - What is a covered call on MDXG?

 - A covered call on MDXG is the covered call strategy applied to MDXG (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With MDXG stock trading near $3.91, the strikes shown on this page are snapped to the nearest listed MDXG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MDXG stock at $4.29 on the most recent close, the strikes shown on this page are snapped to the nearest listed MDXG chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are MDXG covered call max profit and max loss calculated?